 The Friends quickly decided that the restoration of the Stone Building, the last remaining industial-era building on the Property, would be a worthy undertaking.
 (Click here to read about the history of the Stone Building) This very concrete goal became a focus of the efforts of the nascent Friends.
 The barn project took several years and involved a host of people.
 Site Supervisor Rob MacArthur enlisted the Army Corps of Engineers to design and eventually to build a new roof.
 He also stockpiled over a number of years the materials needed for the construction effort.
 The Friends secured funding for the project from the National Trust for Historic Preservation and enlisted architects to help in the design.

-With the Stone Barn project as a catalyst, the Friends expanded their efforts to include cutting trails and restoring the rustic bridge over the sluiceway.
+With the Stone Building project as a catalyst, the Friends expanded their efforts to include cutting trails and restoring the rustic bridge over the sluiceway.
 It was the announcement of the celebration of the completion of the Stone Building renovation that caught the attention of John Mordes in the late 1990s.
 His efforts led to the creation of the web site that is now one of the major tools of the Friends.
 He succeeded Brian as President in 2019.

 In their early days, the Friends received assistance from the Cooperating Association of New England Parks, Inc., or CANEPI.
 CANEPI, principally through the efforts of Jo-Anne Carr, assisted the Friends with organization and was the financial fiduciary managing our dues and helping with the application to the National Trust for Historic Preservation.
-They served as the fiscal agent for the trust funds invested in the Stone Barn Project.
+CANEPI served as the fiscal agent for the trust funds invested in the Stone Building Project.
 The Friends became independent of CANEPI in the mid-1990s and later became a 501(c)(3) organization with recognition by the Commonwealth of Massachusetts as a charity in 2019.

 The story of the Friends since 1992 is recounted in detail in the Minutes of our Meetings, which we hope someday will be of interest to new generations committed to preserving Hemlock Gorge.